Hospice Nurse

 Have you noticed any difference is the outlook on death between different cultures?
 Like are there some families of a certain culture that seem to just deal with death "better" or in a more uplifting way than other cultures?

-Asked by jason e. about 11 years ago
+Asked by jason e. over 11 years ago

 Well sorry to just now answer your question but I have been battling MS and Narcolepsy myself.
 Honestly it is just a matter of people that are not afraid of death or when they finally get to what is referred to as the acceptance stage and they see death is inevitable.
 However, my personal opinion, I have noticed that people who have a strong religious lifestyle, regardless of the religion, seem to deal with death in a more positive way, therefore, their families seem to cope with the passing with more ease.
 Also children for some reason are so resilient and seem to cope with inevitable death with a better perception than most adults.
 Hope this answers your question.